 A globular cluster is a spherical collection of stars that orbits a galactic core as a satellite.
 Location of Globular clusters in our Milky Way.
-Here you can see, that the gc M4 shown in the Astro photo above, is one of the nearest globular clusters relative to our Sun.
+Here you can see, that the gc M4 shown in the Astro photo above, is one of the nearest globular clusters

 (Source Internet, Credit of this drawing NASA/ESA and A. Feild).